St Mary Redcliffe and Temple School

 St Mary Redcliffe and Temple School (informally referred to as 'St Mary Redcliffe', 'Redcliffe' or 'SMRT') is a Church of England voluntary aided school situated in the district of Redcliffe, Bristol, England.
-The school was formed by a merger of Redcliffe Boys School and Temple Colston school; the former was founded in 1571.
 It provides education for approximately 1,600 students aged 11 to 18.
 The school's church is St Mary Redcliffe.
-It is the only Church of England School for the Diocese of Bristol.
+It is one of only two Church of England voluntary aided secondary schools in the Diocese of Bristol along with the Deanery CE academy in Swindon, although other schools do maintain a Church affiliation.
+The school was formed in 1966 by a merger of St Mary Redcliffe Secondary School and Temple Colston school.
 The headteacher is Del Planter and the Director of Sixth Form is Richard Wheeler.

 History

-St Mary Redcliffe School
+St Mary Redcliffe Grammar School

-St Mary Redcliffe school was founded as Queen Elizabeth's Free Grammar and Writing School by letters patent on 30 June 1571 when it was granted a Royal charter by Elizabeth I. The charter granted the parishioners of St Mary Redcliffe Church the Chapel of the Holy Ghost for the establishment of the school; the building had previously belonged to the Hospital of St John the Baptist, a religious foundation in Redcliffe, but had been confiscated by the Crown during the dissolution of the monasteries.
+St Mary Redcliffe school was founded as Queen Elizabeth's Free Grammar and Writing School by letters patent on 30 June 1571 when it was granted a Royal charter by Elizabeth I. The charter granted the parishioners of St Mary Redcliffe Church the building of the Chapel of the Holy Ghost for the establishment of the school; the building had previously belonged to the Hospital of St John the Baptist, a religious foundation in Redcliffe, but had been confiscated by the Crown during the dissolution of the monasteries.
 The building was located in the Churchyard of St Mary Redcliffe, near the south porch, and was sized 56 feet by 26 feet.
 The charter made the provision for one master and one under-master, supervised by twelve governors and for the 'education, teaching and instruction of boys and youth in grammar and learning'.
 It received an endowment from John Whitson in 1627.
 In the 1760s the school building was torn down as it was felt it spoilt the view of the church, and with the acceptance of the Bishop of Bristol, Thomas Newton, the school moved into the Lady Chapel in the east end of the church.
 The school was recorded in 1839 as possessing a statue of its founder Elizabeth I.The 1828 Charity Commission report inspected the school and found that there had been no free scholars on the schools foundation, and not more than one private scholar, since the appointment of the then current master in 1813; and conclude that the school had been of little benefit to the parish for over thirty years.
 They recommended that the school should be revived.

-The 1864 Schools Inquiry Commission, often known as the Taunton Report, inspected the school and reported that the Grammar School had ceased to have any visible existence, and the schools endowments from the Church and John Whitson were accumulating as there was no school or master for them to be given to.
+The 1864 Schools Inquiry Commission, often known as the Taunton Report, inspected the school and reported that the Grammar School had "ceased to have any visible existence", and the school's endowments from the Church and John Whitson were accumulating as there was no school or master for them to be given to.
 The report recommended that the funds allotted to the school instead be given to Bristol Grammar School.

-In the latter half of the 19th century The Redcliffe Endowed Boys School occupied a site on the east side of Redcliff Hill in a mixture of individual buildings of varying age.